akil-h/Financial-Engineering/README.md

-# Altman-Z
-Applications of Edward Altman's Z-score
+# Market microstructure and alternative data